mgit-at/cert-viewer/README.md

 # cert-viewer
-Tool to view x509 Certificates.
+Tool to view multiple x509 Certificates.
 ## Installation:
 use either of those 2 options